LED PROBLEM when fitted to Classic car

 None of the new LED bulbs appear to work properly.
 That might be because of the polarity of your vehicle relative to the current flow for your LED`s is at odds.

 c2/The battery upon my car no longer charges/ my battery is flat but everything else is fine.
-See below.
+As c1/.

 I was asked to investigate several car charging systems all with similar problems.
 Simple issues, like my battery charges but the ignition warning light stays on or I have a bright ignition warning light but the battery keeps going flat.
 It appears that some owners have gone LED mad, buying entire set of LED`s for every bulb upon their vehicle from Ebay or similar.
 In replacing their ignition warning light with a light emitting DIODE, the electrical current that should be exciting the alternator into action, is virtually cut off.
 The resolve to both the charging system problems illustrated above was to remove the new LED and put back the original ignition warning light bulb.
 Some alternators will temporarily retain a magnetic memory.
 This enables them to produce power even though the warning light remains lit (be it the 2.5 amp or an LED).
-This is temporary and sooner rather than later, your alternator will stop working all together.
-By putting back the original bulbs a permanent resolve was created to both these cars problems.
+This is temporary and sooner rather than later, your alternator will stop working all together and your battery will go flat due to lack of charging.
+By putting back the original bulbs a permanent resolve was created to both these cars problems

 ARE LED LIGHTS LEGAL IN THE U.K.

 In the U.K. it is “illegal” to use a Classic car with LED bulbs fitted which shine upon the road.
 However you are permitted to fit them within the car.